COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 #### Success and failure

-The manual step is considered successful if a response is made through the [manual api](/docs/core-components/api-manual).
+In SOARCA the manual step is considered successful if a response is made through the [manual api](/docs/core-components/api-manual).
 The manual command can specify a timeout but if none is specified SOARCA will use a default timeout of 10 minutes.
-If a timeout occurs the step is considered as failed.
+If a timeout occurs the step is considered as failed and SOARCA will return an error to the decomposer.

 #### Variables